Daisuke Kataoka

 Daisuke Kataoka (片岡 大育, Kataoka Daisuke) is a Japanese professional golfer.

+Career

 Kataoka plays on the Asian Tour and the Japan Golf Tour.
 On the Asian Tour, he has three top-10 finishes including a trio of third places: 2011 Mercuries Taiwan Masters, 2013 CIMB Niaga Indonesian Masters, and 2013 Queen's Cup.
 On the Japan Golf Tour, he won the 2015 Kansai Open Golf Championship, the 2016 Top Cup Tokai Classic and the 2017 Asia-Pacific Diamond Cup Golf.